home - Electricity

 It is worth understanding the features of applying wax.
 This compound should be spread using a Japanese or flexible spatula.
 There are two ways to apply wax to plaster:

 • with a flexible spatula.
-The wax will allow you to level the surface and slightly smooth it and fill in the shallow recesses;
+The wax will allow you to level the surface and slightly smooth it and fill in the shallow depressions;

 • with a sponge.
-To make the surface of the walls look textured, you need to process it with a foam sponge.
+In order for the surface of the walls to turn out to be textured, you need to process it with a foam rubber sponge.
 This will prevent the wax from filling in the depressions.

 How to apply wax can be seen in the video below: